Every dress Paris Hilton wore during her marathon wedding weekend - ExBulletin

 Every dress Paris Hilton wore during her marathon wedding weekend

-No one expected Paris Hilton to wear only one dress.
-The reality stars’ three-part wedding weekend started on Thursday and ended on Saturday night, so a stacked list of custom bridal styles was practically a prerequisite and the bride’s choices did not disappoint. .
+No one expected Paris Hilton to wear just one wedding dress.
+The reality stars ‘three-part wedding weekend started on Thursday and ended on Saturday night, so a stacked list of custom bridal styles was practically a prerequisite and the brides’ choices did not disappoint.

 The sartorial whirlwind started with an elegant Oscar de la Renta wedding dress inspired by Grace Kelly.
 Laura and I met thanks to Nicky, recalls Oscar de la Renta’s creative director Fernando Garcia.
 The Hilton family, from the very beginning, has always supported our vision for the brand.

-Paris is a very visual person, “notes stylist Sammy K. I decided to print over 300 images for her.
-She took a Sharpie, circled what she liked and didn’t like.
-Should have meaning for each event and what would be functional.
+Paris is a very visual person, notes stylist Sammy K. I decided to print over 300 images for her.
+She grabbed a Sharpie, circled what she liked and didn’t like.
+After long review meetings, we started to define what would make sense for each event and what would work.
 For the ceremony, we wanted something long, beautiful, and inspired by all of the classic wedding inspirations we’ve compiled.

 The crinoline shaped the dress, taking it to the next level without making it heavy or too saturated with tulle.
 I surprised Paris with the veil on the last day of the fittings, adds Garcia.
 She had no idea we were going to do this veil, and I thought it was appropriate given the occasion.
-The moment she put on the dress, I wanted her to be able to immediately focus on marrying her best friend. “
+The moment she put the dress on I wanted her to immediately focus on marrying her best friend.

 Dinner featured a jeweled Pamela Rowland dress with a plunging neckline and a sequin-covered cape.
 It must have been nice sitting from the waist down for the photos, Sammy notes.

 For the last party of the weekend, which took place at her grandfather’s former estate, Paris wore Marchesa to greet guests before Macy Gray performed.
 The third night called for the most fabulous evening dress, Sammy says.
-We wanted her to be majestic, beautiful and sophisticated, but also capture the personality of Paris.
-The star motif in Swarovski crystals on her latest Oscar de la Renta dress really did just that.
-It was the perfect choice for the Stars Are Blind singer. to cap off an eventful weekend of non-stop celebrations.
+We wanted it to be majestic, beautiful and sophisticated, but also capture the personality of Paris.
+The star pattern made of Swarovski crystals on her latest Oscar de la Renta dress really did just that.
+It was the perfect choice for the Stars Are Blind singer to cap off a hectic weekend of non-stop celebrations.

 Sources